How Much Every Type of Penetration Testing Costs in 2023

 Cost: ~$60,000 yearly

 A BioTech company decided to conduct quarterly external penetration testing against their network to make sure that no new issues were introduced.
-The concern was not just related to changes in the environment but making sure no missed patches, configurations, or rogue IT assets were left exposed.
+The concern was not just related to changes in the environment but also about making sure no missed patches, configurations, or rogue IT assets were left exposed.

-Additional Details: Each test was around 3 weeks with reporting included.
+Additional Details: Each test was around 3 weeks, with reporting included.
 Per the information available, the consultancy company provided discounts for the committed spend.
 Each quarterly test also consisted of validation testing to make sure any previously identified high or critical findings were remediated within 1 month of the closing of the test.

 (DON’T FORGET: You can use our free matching tool to quickly connect with a top-rated pentest vendor that can meet your requirements and budget.)

 For more pentest cost case studies from real companies, see our free penetration test pricing guide.
-We found data from 10 firms, that used 10 different vendors, and outlined how much they paid for recent penetration tests, and what they got for the money.
+We found data from 10 firms that used 10 different vendors and outlined how much they paid for recent penetration tests and what they got for the money.

 Published by Nathaniel Cole